ResearchStack/ResearchStack/README.md

 ## Tasks and Steps

-Tasks and Steps should function very similarly to Apple's ResearchKit.
+Tasks and Steps should function very similarly to Apple's ResearchKit™.
 Extend Task if you need to do something different with step order that's not in OrderedTask or SmartSurveyTask.

 If you want to implement a custom Step, create a step and make getStepLayoutClass() return the Class of your own extension of StepLayout.
 This provides the View for your custom step and is responsible for creating the StepResult and passing it back up to the ViewTaskActivity.